 B.J.
-Epstein delves into the latest graphic memoir, Are You My Mother?, by the American cartoonist, Alison Bechdel.
+Epstein delves into the latest graphic memoir, Are You My Mother?, by the American cartoonist and author of Fun Home, Alison Bechdel.

 First, a confession.
 After all, Alison Bechdel is very honest and open in her work, so perhaps a reviewer can be too.
 The truth is that I was prepared to love her latest graphic memoir, Are You My Mother?
 I’m a long-time fan of Bechdel’s and I teach her first graphic memoir, Fun Home, in my queer literature and theory course at the University of East Anglia.
 So in my own biased way, I was sure that whatever she produced, I’d enjoy reading it, and that is exactly what happened.
 While some readers might consider this book too solipsistic or therapy-based, there is nonetheless much to find entertaining and thought-provoking.